dtransposed/Lagrange/_posts/2019-08-12-Action-Recognition-Attention.md

 ### Implementation details

-It takes just few epochs to train both ALSTM and ConvALSTM.
+It takes just few epochs for both ALSTM and ConvALSTM to converge.
 For regularization I use dropout in all fully connected layers, early stopping and weight decay.
-Even though I get satisfying results, there are many ways to improve the model: performing a thorough hyper-parameter tuning (time consuming process which I have decided to skip).
-I think that the model would especially benefit from the optimal numbers of units in dense layers (ALSTM) or kernels in convolutional layers (ConvALSTM), as well as parameters of LSTM/ConvALSTM.
+The results are satisfying, but there are still many improvements possible e.g. performing a thorough hyper-parameter tuning (time consuming process which I have decided to skip).
+I think that the model would especially benefit from the optimal numbers of units in dense layers (ALSTM) or kernels in convolutional layers (ConvALSTM), as well as number of LSTM/ConvALSTM cells.
 Finally, the output to the ConvALSTM is a tensor of size $$F \times F \times U$$.
 Before it is consumed by fully connected layer it needs to be flattened.
 The resulting size of the vector is quite large.
 It would be a good idea to feed it to some convolutional layers first before using the fully connected network.

 The ALSTM contains an additional component in its loss, the attention regularization (Xu et al. 2015).
 This forces the model to look at each region of the frame at some point in time, so that: